joemoose/psiops/docs/equipment.md

 #### Trade-offs

 Using a riot shield or wearing a helmet involves tactical trade-offs.
 You might have a *disadvantage* on *action rolls* that rely on perception, quick reactions, or stealth.
-Examples include *initiative rolls*, , or moving without being heardspotting a hidden enemy sniper.
+Examples include *initiative rolls*, moving without being heard, or spotting a hidden enemy sniper.

 !!! note